cloudmaven/documentation/pages/mydoc/cloud_intro.md

 ### Research Credit

+AWS and Microsoft Azure both have programs to grant cloud credits to approved research programs.
+The one-page application typically requires one to three months to process and can secure you in the neighborhood of $20,000 in cloud credits good for one year.

 https://aws.amazon.com/research-credits/
 http://azure4research.com

-This section describes applying for and using a research credit-based cloud account.
-The idea is to remove the cost risk of learning how to use the cloud as a funded experiment while anticipating future costing should the experiment prove successful.
+The idea of these programs is to remove the cost risk of learning how to use the cloud.
+We anticipate that in the course of a successful cloud adoption process you will learn to cost and budget for cloud computing after the grant is expired.

-### Support
+### Support contracts
-You probably want Support.
-You can pay for it with your research credits.
-It costs you $100 / month for "Business Level support" (or some percent of your monthly budget if that is larger).
+You may very well want to pay a surcharge for technical support on your cloud account.
+You can pay for this using your research credits.
+It costs you $100 / month on AWS for "Business Level support" (or ten percent of your monthly budget if that is larger).
+You will be connected with skilled cloud professionals who will be able to help you overcome technical obstacles.
+You can also opt in to a support contract when you realize you need it.

 ### Services
 This section describes the part of the cloud that you don't know about; but can learn: Services that are often dissociated from machines.

+## Divider
+From here down is resource material that Kilroy needs to integrate into this page.
+Also missing is the DSS path to spending time with solution architects.

 ## Geohackweek UW Cloud Intro November 17 2016